Banasura laughingthrush: Conservation

 Due to its extremely small range of under 57 km², the population of the Banasura laughingthrush is estimated at only around 500-2,500 adults.
 The Banasura laughingthrush's range is also highly fragmented, rendering the species even more vulnerable to declines due to habitat loss and degradation.
 Due to its small population size and range, the species is ranked by the IUCN as Endangered.

-The Carmel Hump Mountains Important Bird Area was designated specifically to protect crucial habitat for the Banasura laughingthrush.
+The Camel Hump Mountains Important Bird Area was designated specifically to protect crucial habitat for the Banasura laughingthrush.